GRCDEV/ArduSim/help/usage.md

 If the developer chooses to implement a dialog to input protocol parameters, it would open once the general configuration options are accepted.
 Otherwise, the main window of ArduSim is opened.

 This dialog is the right place to set protocol parameters, and to load missions if needed by the protocol.
 You can load missions in two formats: QGroundControl *.txt* file and Google Earth *.kml* files.
 In the former case, there is one mission per file, but in the later case the same file can contain several missions.
 If Google Earth file format is used, the missions can be kept unmodified (the UAV remain flying in the last waypoint), or an extra waypoint can be added at the end of the mission (land or RTL).
+Moreover, if a waypoint has an altitude lower than the specified in the file *ardusim.ini*, it is set to that default for security (when you create a *.kml* in Google Earth, by default the altitude is 0.
+The default altitude is applied if you don't modify that file manually to set new altitude values).
 If QGroundControl files are used, the following rules are applied:

 * The waypoint in the first line (0) is ignored and used for the current location, as usual on real multicopters.
 * The first real waypoint as provided by APM Planner 2 (second line, waypoint 1) must always be a takeoff command.